 Building defects and insurance - what is the potential impact?

-Building defects are a common challenge in the strata industry - particularly in new builds - and their severity can vary significantly, impacting insurance coverage.
+Building defects are a common challenge in the strata industry - particularly in new builds - and their severity can vary significantly, as can their impact on insurance coverage.

 According to research by UNSW’s City Futures Research Centre 1. , a substantial percentage of owners’ corporations have identified major defects in their buildings.
 The 2023 Strata Defects Survey reported that 53% of buildings in the survey have had serious defects in common property, increasing from 39% in 2021.